You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 It might seem that you don’t have enough seeds on the soil.

-The leaves of borage microgreens get large, and they will need more room than most other microgreens.
+The leaves of borage microgreens get large and will need more room than most other microgreens.

 Next, to wet the seeds, give them a light mist.